Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/troubleshooting/variant-jumping.md

 ### Inclusion list

 Say you have some user ids in the inclusion list.
 You call `fetch()` with the user id passed in to the `fetch()` call.
 You get control since that is what the inclusion list said.
 Then the next time you call `fetch()` you do not pass in the user id so the user does not meet the inclusion list criteria so the bucketing key gets hashed and they may see treatment.
+The same thing can happen if you include device ids.

 ![Has a user id so matches the inclusion list and gets signin-up-new_design](../../../assets/images/experiment/inclusion-list-variant-jumping-1.png) Has a user id so matches the inclusion list and gets `signin-up-new_design`.